batool-alghamdi/Drawing_Engine_Project/README.md

 - Maryam Alraddadi

 ## Features
-- Draw, resize, drag shapes.
+- Draw, resize, and drag shapes.
 - Change pen settings.
-- Change shapes style.
+- Change shapes' style.
-- Draw by mouse and by source code.
+- Draw by mouse, and by source code.
-- Save drawing canvas as source code with the extension (.drw) and opens .drw files and renders it in the canves.
+- Save drawing canvas as source code with the extension (.drw), and open .drw files and render them in the canves.
 - Clear the canvas.